What’s a Good SAT or ACT Score?

 This gives you a rough idea of what is average, above average, and stellar for test-takers.
 However, this is just the beginning.

 2. Look at the colleges you want to attend.

 The key to setting your SAT and ACT goal score is to look at the colleges you are interested in.
 A good score is simply a score that will help you gain admission to the university you want to attend.
-Do some research and find out the average SAT or ACT scores for that school.
+Do some research and find out the average SAT or ACT scores for students accepted to your prospective college.